akashacms/akashacms-website/documents/new/plugins/index.html.md

 These are the known plugins for AkashaCMS.
 We say "known" because the AkashaCMS plugin system allows anybody to write a plugin and not inform us of its existence.
 Instructions for adding to this list are given below.

-See [the documentation on writing a plugin](/configuration/ab-plugins.html) for more information.
-TODO FIX THIS URL TO NEW PLUGIN DOCUMENTATION
+See [the documentation on writing a plugin](/new/akasharender/plugins-writing.html) for more information.

 <ul class="list-group">
 <li class="list-group-item"><a href="built-in/index.html">AkashaCMS built-in</a> Provides foundation-level support for any HTML</li>